Get Everything About Microsoft Cloud Storage - OneDrive

 Step 1.
 Create an account and sign in.
-Just go to the main page of CBackupper, click “Sign up” at the upper right side, then type your email, password, and nickname.
+Just go to the main page of CBackupper, then type your email, password, and nickname to log in.

 Step 2.
 Add your personal clouds, even different accounts.
 Click the “Clouds” tab, click “Add Clouds” in the lower left corner, select “OneDrive” and click “OK”.
 Then sign in your account, authorize CBackupper and allow it to see, edit, create, and delete all of your OneDrive files.

 Step 3.
 In the next window, modify the display name and allocate space for file backup.
 Then, click the checkbox before “Note: Please do not change the path directly in the third-party cloud disk, or modify or delete the backup file.” and click “OK”.

 Now, you complete the entire process of adding cloud drives.
 To add different OneDrive accounts or clouds, you just need to repeat the above steps.
 And you’d better change the default name to a unique one for distinguish.